abinashpanigrahi/ECommerce-SpringBoot-Backend-Project/README.md

 # REST API for an E-Commerce Application

+* We have developed this REST API for an e-commerce application.
+This API performs the fundamental operations of any e-commerce platform with user validation at every step.
 * This project is developed by a team of 5 members during our project week in Masai School, Bengaluru.
-* We have developed a REST API for an e-commerce platform.
-This API performs the fundamental operations of any e-commerce platform with user validation at every step.

 ## E-R Diagram for the application